gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Fail or skip if target platform is not applicable for the the component's platform?

-## Feature: Custom plugin provides its own Java library implementation
+## Feature: Custom plugin defines a custom library type

-Change the legacy Java plugins to declare a Java library implementation backed by the project configurations

-Add a sample plugin that declares a Java library with an API and implementation Jar.
+Add a sample plugin that declares its own library type:

-These plugins should use public APIs only.
+    apply plugin: 'my-sample'

+    libraries {
+        myCustomLib {
+            someProperty 17
+        }
+    }

+A custom library type:
+- Has no dependencies.
+- Produces no artifacts.

+The plugin extends or implements some public base `Library` type.

 ### Open issues

 - How much stuff does the Android plugin need to reuse, and how?
 - Allow custom plugin to declare a library type that extends
+- Target platform
+- Needs to declare dependencies.
+- Needs to declare artifacts.

+## Feature: Custom library produces artifacts

+Allow a plugin to declare the artifacts for a custom library.

+## Feature: Build author declares dependencies for custom library

+Allow a plugin to wire in the dependencies for a custom library.

+## Feature: Custom library targets a JVM platform

-## Feature: Custom plugin consumes Java libraries
+## Feature: Custom library consumes Java libraries

 Introduce an API to resolve a library dependency graph: